camillac/NaviGoat/README.md

 # NaviGoat
+##### By Camilla Cheng, Designed for the Capital One SES

-### Are you looking for new places to go?
+## Are you looking for new places to go?
 Follow the goat!
-NaviGoat is a website for all your search needs.
-You can look for places near you, or even somewhere else!
+NaviGoat is a website for all your navigation needs.
+Look for places near you, or even somewhere else!

+Compare prices of each location!
 Search by ratings, distance, and even the number of reviews!

-#### Created by Camilla Cheng
-##### Designed for the Capital One SES

 ## Sources
 - [Yelp Fusion API](https://www.yelp.com/developers/documentation/v3/get_started)